 Proposers are reminded that reviewers will also be asked to review the Data Management Plan and the Postdoctoral Researcher Mentoring Plan, as appropriate.

 B. Review and Selection Process

-Proposals submitted in response to this program announcement will be reviewed by Ad hoc Review and/or Panel Review.
+Proposals submitted in response to this program solicitation will be reviewed by

+Ad hoc Review and/or Panel Review, or PI Response Mechanism.